Toughness in regular graphs from eigenvalues: Introduction

 Given a graph $G$ of order $n$, the adjacency matrix of $G$ is the 0-1 matrix $A(G)=(a_{ij})_{n\times n}$, where $a_{ij}=1$ if $v_{i}\sim v_{j}$ and $a_{ij}=0$ otherwise.
 Note that $A(G)$ is a real nonnegative symmetric matrix.
 Hence its eigenvalues are real, which can be arranged in non-increasing order as $\lambda_{1}(G)\geq \lambda_{2}(G) \geq \cdots \geq \lambda_{n}(G).$ The largest eigenvalue of $A(G)$, denoted by $\rho(G)$, is called the {\it spectral radius} of $G$.
 If $G$ is $d$-regular, then it is easy to see that $\rho(G)=d$ and that $\lambda_{2}(G)<d$ if and only if $G$ is connected.

 There have been numerous significant results on studying the combinatorial properties of regular graphs using eigenvalues.
-Cioab\u{a} and Gregory\cite{Cio2007} employed $\lambda_{d+1}(G)$ to provide a upper bound on the matching number in a connected $d$-regular graph $G$.
 Brouwer and Haemers\cite{Brouwer2005} proved that if $G$ is a connected $d$-regular graph and

 then $G$ contains a perfect matching.
-Let $\theta$ be the largest root of $x^3-x^2-6x+2=0.$ Cioab\u{a} et al.\cite{Cio2009} further improved the above upper bound and proved that if $G$ is a connected $d$-regular graph and
+Cioab\u{a} and Gregory\cite{Cio2007} generalized the above result to the matching number in a connected $d$-regular graph $G$.
+Let $\theta$ be the largest root of $x^3-x^2-6x+2=0.$ Cioab\u{a} et al.\cite{Cio2009} further proved that if $G$ is a connected $d$-regular graph and

 then $G$ contains a perfect matching.
 Later, Lu et al.\cite{Lu2010} gave a sufficient condition in terms of $\lambda_{3}(G)$ for the existence of an odd $[1,b]$-factor in a connected regular graph.
 Kim et al. \cite{Kim2020} improved the above result.
 Using the Tutte's $k$-Factor Theorem\cite{Tutte1947}, Lu\cite{LuH2010,Lu2012} presented sufficient conditions in terms of $\lambda_{3}(G)$ for the existence of a $k$-factor in a connected regular graph.
 In 2022, O\cite{O2022} proved upper bounds (in terms of $a$, $b$ and $d$) on certain eigenvalues (in terms of $a$, $b$, $d$ and $h$) in an $h$-edge-connected $d$-regular graph $G$ to guarantee the existence of an even (or odd) $[a, b]$-factor.